Renato Rocha (guitarist)

-Renato Rocha (born 4 July 1975 in Rio de Janeiro) is a Brazilian singer-songwriter, guitarist and keyboardist famous for his work with alternative rock band Detonautas Roque Clube.
+Renato Rocha (born 4 July 1975) is a Brazilian guitarist known for his work with alternative rock band Detonautas Roque Clube.

 Career

 Renato has been playing for Detonautas since its formation in 1997.
 He was invited to join Detonautas by Tico Santa Cruz at a chatroom, equal to other members.

 Activism

 Rocha often participates in protests with Tico Santa Cruz against the immunity from prosecution for Brazilian corrupt politicians and criminals, often bringing many fans.